nerdreich/wiki.md/CONTRIBUTING.md

 ```
 /
 /data      # default/template wiki content
 /dist      # generated release files (not in git)
 /docs      # documenation for admins and users
 /src
   /core    # source code of wiki.md's core
+  /plugins # source code of wiki.md's default plugins
-  /theme # source code of Elegant, the default theme
+  /themes  # source code of Elegant, the default theme
 /test      # (unit) testing code for src
 /tools     # misc. helper code and tools
 ```

 ### PHP

 * All PHP code must adhere the [PSR12 coding standard](https://www.php-fig.org/psr/psr-12/).
 Gulp will check & enforce that by using a linter.
-* The terms path, directory and file can become very confusing very fast.
+* The terms _path_, _directory_ and _file_ can become very confusing very fast.
 We use the following nomenclature for them:
   * Variables about the file-system ...
-    * ... never contain 'path' in their name and end in `DirFS` or `FileFS`, depending on their content.
+    * ... have names ending in `DirFS` or `FileFS`, depending on their content.
+They never use `path` in their name.
     * ... always contain absolute information, e.g. `/var/www/www.mysite.com/mywiki`.
     * ... must not contain a trailing slash if they contain a directory.
   * Variables about the URL ...
-    * ... always use the term `path`.
+    * ... always use the term `path` in their name.
-    * ... must contain a trailing slash if they contain a directory.
+    * ... must contain a trailing slash if they represent a directory.
   * A `wikiPath` is the path of a resource (folder or file) within the wiki.
 If wiki.md is installed in a sub-folder, that sub-folder name is not part of the `wikiPath`.

 ### (S)CSS

 * All styles are written in [SCSS](https://sass-lang.com/).
-* We follow the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) for naming sass files.
+* We follow the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) for naming files.
 * We use the `sass-lint` coding standard, with a few exception defined in `.sass-lint.yml`.
 Gulp will check & enforce that via a plugin.